45 The Shambles

-45 The Shambles is a historic building in York, England.
+45 The Shambles is a historic building on The Shambles in York, England.

 A Grade II listed building, it was constructed of brick in the early 18th century.
-The front, on The Shambles, was altered in about 1800, and has one window on each of the two upper storeys.
-The ground floor has a late 19th century shopfront.
+The front was altered in about 1800, and has one window on each of the two upper storeys.
+The ground floor has a late-19th-century shopfront.
 The interior has been altered and does not retain original features.

 Since 2009, the shop has housed the Shambles Sausage & Pie Company.